breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 //                                               ↳ Compile error!
 ```

 Note the coinductive definition, which creates problems right off the bat.
-Since `this` is not accessible inside the constructor, we cannot have cycles or closed neighborhoods unless we delay edge instantiation until after construction:
+Since `this` is not accessible inside the constructor, we cannot have cycles or closed neighborhoods, unless we delay edge instantiation until after construction:

 ```kotlin
 class Graph(val vertices: Set<Vertex>) { ... }